2023 Most Popular Other Interdisciplinary Studies Bachelor's Degree Schools in Ohio

 The colleges and universities below are the most popular for other interdisciplinary studies majors pursuing a bachelor's degree.

-Our 2023 rankings named University of Cincinnati - Main Campus the most popular school in Ohio for other multi/interdisciplinary studies students working on their bachelor’s degree.
+Our analysis found University of Cincinnati - Main Campus to be the most popular school for other multi/interdisciplinary studies students who want to pursue a bachelor’s degree in Ohio.
 UC is a fairly large public school located in the city of Cincinnati.

 About 54% of the students majoring in other interdisciplinary studies at the school are women while 46% are male.